-\Mr. Werfel.
+Mr. WERFEL.
 I will start by saying I am just not the right government official to answer that question.
 I think I would defer to Treasury on those types of policy calls.

-\Mr. Cohen.
+Mr. COHEN.
 Right, that is not mine, either, I am afraid.

-\Mr. Young.
+Mr. YOUNG.
 Okay.
-Well, the tax code, of course, is your forte, so I will ask you this.
+Well, the Tax Code, of course, is your forte, so I will ask you this.
 Can you point to any other places within the Internal Revenue Code where full-time is defined as being 30 hours a week?

-\Mr. Werfel.
+Mr. WERFEL.
 I will look into that and get that answer for you.
-I don't know it at my fingertips.
+I don't have it at my fingertips.

-\Mr. Young.
+Mr. YOUNG.
 I believe I know the answer.

-\Mr. Werfel.
+Mr. WERFEL.
 Okay.

-\Mr. Young.
-I am not the commissioner of the IRS, I am not the guy in charge, but I think the answer is no, it has never been defined as 30 hours, and that is why the American people understand it to be something much higher than that.
+Mr. YOUNG.
+I am not the Commissioner of the IRS, I am not the guy in charge, but I think the answer is no, it has never been defined as 30 hours, and that is why the American people understand it to be something much higher than that.

-Do you believe a one-year delay of the employer mandate, as you consult with your bosses -- do you believe that that is going to stop this trend of reducing the number of hours that our hourly employees are receiving, from 34 hours down to, say, 29 hours, the so-called 29er effect?
+Do you believe a 1-year delay of the employer mandate, as you consult with your bosses-do you believe that is going to stop this trend of reducing the number of hours that our hourly employees are receiving, from 34 hours down to, say, 29 hours, the so-called 29er effect?

-\Mr. Werfel.
+Mr. WERFEL.
 I am not sure.
-I mean what we are hearing from employers is they wanted an opportunity for two things; to talk, have more time to work with the Treasury Department and the IRS around how these regulations are constructed and how the reporting provisions will exist; and they also wanted more time to develop and ramp up their technology and process solutions to meet the new requirement.
+I mean, what we are hearing from employers is they wanted an opportunity for two things; to talk, have more time to work with the Treasury Department and the IRS around how these regulations are constructed and how the reporting provisions will exist; and they also wanted more time to develop and ramp up their technology and process solutions to meet the new requirement.

-Now, whether they then, in turn, that has other impacts on their business, I would imagine it would.
-I don't know what impacts it might have on their business, but a direct we had from them is more time to both work with us on the requirements themselves and give them time to develop the systems needed to meet those requirements.
+Now, whether that then, in turn, has other impacts on their business, I would imagine it would.
+I don't know what impacts it might have on their business, but a directive we had from them is more time to both work with us on the requirements themselves and give them time to develop the systems needed to meet those requirements.

-\Mr. Young.
+Mr. YOUNG.
 Well, we have another Jobs Report coming out on Friday and others to follow.
-So we will see whether or not this one-year delay has any impact on the reduction of number of hours, and thus wages, of these workers who are on the margins of our economy.
+So we will see whether or not this 1-year delay has any impact on the reduction of number of hours, and thus wages, of these workers who are on the margins of our economy.
 Thank you, and I yield back.

-\Chairman Camp.
+Chairman CAMP.
 All right.
-Mr. Renacci?

-\Mr. Renacci.
+Mr. Renacci.

+Mr. RENACCI.
 Thank you, Mr. Chairman.
-I thank the gentlemen for being here.
+I thank the gentle-

+men for being here.
 I know it has been a long day so far.

-But, Mr. Cohen, kind of help me out with my constituents.
+But, Mr. Cohen, help me out with my constituents.
 You know, I represent a district where I was a businessman there for almost 28 years before coming here.
 You made a statement that I wrote down.
-It said health insurance rates were going up at a much higher rate than they were --
+It said health insurance rates were going up at a much higher rate than they were-

-\Mr. Cohen.
+Mr. COHEN.
 They have since, yes.

-\Mr. Renacci.
+Mr. RENACCI [continuing].
 Since the Affordable Care Act.
-But when I go back home, And I go back to those same businesses, and I remember when I operated them, health insurance costs were going up, they were going up 7, 8, 9 percent, sometimes 11.
-Today 32, 52 -- 63 is one of the percentages I have gotten from some of those businesses that I dealt with.
+But when I go back home, and I go back to those same businesses, and I remember when I operated them, health insurance costs were going up, they were going up 7, 8, 9 percent, sometimes 11.
+Today 32, 52-63 is one of the percentages I have gotten from some of those businesses that I dealt with.

-Explain to me -- tell me what I should be telling them, because you just said health care costs are going down.
-But that is not what is happening in Ohio, by the way --
+Explain to me-tell me what I should be telling them, because you just said healthcare costs are going down.
+But that is not what is happening in Ohio, by the way-

-\Mr. Cohen.
-Well --
+Mr. COHEN.
+Well-